Premier Sports: Subsidiary channels

-On 31 August 2017, Premier Sports launched their sister channel FreeSports, a free-to-air sports channel dedicated to providing live sport to the Great British public.
-It is available on all major platforms available in 18 million UK homes.
-FreeSports aims to air a majority of live programming, with over 1000 events a year for an average of 10 hours per day featuring numerous sports, including MMA, kickboxing, association football, ice hockey, tennis, rugby league, basketball, boxing, and cricket.
+On 31 August 2017, Premier Sports launched their sister channel FreeSports, a free-to-air sports channel providing live sport.
+It was available on all major platforms available in 18 million UK homes.
+FreeSports aimed to air a majority of live programming, with over 1000 events a year for an average of 10 hours per day featuring numerous sports, including MMA, kickboxing, association football, ice hockey, tennis, rugby league, basketball, boxing, and cricket.

+On 19 January 2024, it was announced that the channel would close on 25 January.

 Premier Sports Asia was launched on 22 October 2020 as an over-the-top (OTT) streaming channel for select Asian regions.
 The channel is also available as a traditional linear channel (branded as Premier Sports) replacing the RugbyPass TV channel for select Asian countries in late 2021.
 It takes over some of the rights to air competitions previously held by RugbyPass TV.
 Unlike the parent channel, Premier Sports Asia only airs rugby union matches.